puppetlabs/puppetserver/documentation/external_ssl_termination.markdown

 ====

-In network configurations which require external SSL termination, there are a couple if differences between between how you would configure Apache/Passenger and Puppet Server.
+In network configurations which require external SSL termination, there are a couple of differences between how you would configure Apache/Passenger and Puppet Server.

   * Open `config.d/master.conf` and add  `allow-header-cert-info: true` to the `webserver` config block.
-See [Puppet Server Configuration](configuration.md) more info on the `master.conf` file.
-Without `allow-header-cert-info` set to true, none of the HTTP headers described bellow will be recognized by Puppet Server.
+See [Puppet Server Configuration](configuration.md) for more info on the `master.conf` file.
+Without `allow-header-cert-info` set to true, none of the HTTP headers described below will be recognized by Puppet Server.
+Please note that if `allow-header-cert-info` is set to true, Puppet Server is in an incredibly vulnerbale state, and extra caution should be taken to ensure it is absolutely not reachable by an untrusted network.

   * The `ssl_client_header` and `ssl_client_verify_header` options in the
     `puppet.conf` file will now be enabled and work exactly as documented in